-Any past-due debts must be paid directly to the school before attending summer school or by last day of the school year.
+Any past-due debts must be paid directly to the school by the last day of the school year before attending a summer program.
 Past due debts may not be carried forward into the new school year.
 Account statements are available through the FACTS Tuition Management Program and may be accessed by logging into your account.
 Families are encouraged to frequent the FACTS website to check on their school account balances and to ensure proper posting of payments.